CaylaDenning/cayladenning.github.io/_posts/2018-11-13-cpp-job-system.md

 if you are interested in that.

 Now that there is a base for a simple job system, I needed a way to actually track the completion of the Jobs.
-The reason for this is because if we have physics calculations, they need to happen before we can send that data to the GPU in order to avoid race conditions.
+The reason that we may want this is because if we have something like physics calculations, they need to happen before we can send that data to the GPU in order to avoid race conditions.

 To accomplish this, I used `std::future` and `std::promise`, which is not something that I have seen a lot of other Job System's use to control their flow of jobs.